 Seeking something that refreshes and revitalizes during your cocktail hour?
 The lemon rosemary martini may be the sea change you need to take your drinks to the next level.
-It’s ideal for those that enjoy martinis though if you’ve hesitated in having a traditional Tanqueray martini with a twist, the addition of lemon and rosemary makes it more approachable.
+It’s ideal for those who enjoy martinis, though if you’ve hesitated in having a traditional Tanqueray martini with a twist, adding lemon and rosemary makes it more approachable.

-It takes the tart and citrusy flavors of lemon and harmonizes them with that piney, woodsy rosemary taste for incredible balance.
+It takes lemon’s tart and citrusy flavors and harmonizes them with that piney, woodsy rosemary taste for incredible balance.
 While this lemon rosemary martini only calls for an infused gin base and a dash of honey, you can add extra-dry vermouth for a more complex and classic martini drink.
-This 2-to-1 ratio is ideal to start with though for those that want it a bit stronger, go ahead with a heavier pour.
-On its own however you’ve got a cocktail that brings the refreshment anywhere and can be throw together in seconds.
+This 2-to-1 ratio is ideal, though for those who want it a bit stronger, go ahead with a heavier pour.

-Perfect for an elegant summer affair or a spiffy Friday happy hour cocktail, this drink will be one you’ll call upon any time.
-Even if that time is simply in the middle of winter and you want to envision yourself in a warm and flourishing environment bathed in sunshine.
+Perfect for an elegant summer affair or a spiffy Friday happy hour cocktail, this drink will be one you’ll call upon anytime.
+Even if that time is simply in the middle of winter, you want to envision yourself in a warm and flourishing environment bathed in sunshine.

 Finally, a note on the fresh ingredients: lemon and rosemary.
-For years we have traveled the world and wondered how the same cocktails could taste so vastly different.
-A mojito in Cuba tastes nothing like that of one in Las Vegas, for example.
-We originally chalked this up to the romance of an exotic locale, the view, the scent of the air – or the longing for home, but then we realized it actually might come down to something far more tangible: the fresh ingredients.
+Wee have traveled the world for years and wondered how the same cocktails could taste so vastly different.
+For example, a mojito in Cuba tastes nothing like that of one in Las Vegas.
+We originally chalked this up to the romance of an exotic locale, the view, the scent of the air – or the longing for home, but then we realized it might come down to something far more tangible: the fresh ingredients.

-And for this reason, it is hard to make blanket statements regarding quantities required, and we recommend tasting the lemon juice first to make sure it isn’t a great deal acidic or sweeter than normal.
-You might even want to test a few various infusion strengths for your Lemon Rosemary Martini cocktail and add a little more or less lemon, depending on your desired taste.
+For this reason, it is hard to make blanket statements regarding the quantities required, and we recommend tasting the lemon juice first to ensure it isn’t a great deal acidic or sweeter than normal.
+You might even want to test various infusion strengths for your Lemon Rosemary Martini cocktail and add more or less lemon, depending on your desired taste.
 The same goes for the spring of the rosemary.

-To complete, you ideally would have a sprig of fresh rosemary and a lemon peel twist which adds the perfect garnish to this visually pleasing cocktail.
+Ideally, you would have a sprig of fresh rosemary and a lemon peel twist, which adds the perfect garnish to this visually pleasing cocktail.
 Try binding the lemon peel around the rosemary for a stunning pop of colors and beauty.
-Toast to the good times ahead with those you love or simply spoil yourself with a concoction that rewards you for all your efforts.
+Toast to the good times ahead with those you love, or spoil yourself with a concoction that rewards you for all your efforts.

 Sometimes you want something a little sweeter, a little more herbaceous, a little - different.